-Each circle is required to have the following officers: circle coordinator, faculty advisor, student president, student vice president, and treasurer.
+Each circle is required to have the following officers: circle coordinator, faculty advisor, alumni advisor, circle assistant, student president, student vice president, and treasurer.
 The treasurer role may be filled by one of the other four officers.
 Other officers may be established and filled in accordance with the bylaws of the circle.
 The voting members of the circle shall elect all officers.
 Within ten days of the selection, the new officers will notify the National Headquarters by submitting the appropriate online forms.

 Use the Circle Officer Duty Matrix to review and revise duties for each officer.